The people hoping to persuade UK to vote to stay in the EU

 Lord Rose - former chair of Marks and Spencer

-And his sure-footedness and command of detail came under scrutiny when he appeared before MPs last month.
+Critics have questioned whether such an establishment figure is what is needed to win over undecided voters and his sure-footedness and command of detail came under scrutiny when he appeared before MPs.

 Will Straw - executive director

-The son of former Labour home secretary Jack Straw, he is active in the Labour Party.
-The Oxford graduate and former head of the National Union of Students worked for the IPPR think tank and as a Treasury adviser under Alistair Darling.
+The son of former Labour home secretary Jack Straw, the Oxford graduate and former head of the National Union of Students worked for the IPPR think tank and as a Treasury adviser under Alistair Darling.

 Roland Rudd - Treasurer